top of page

 Managing the discomfort from sensitive teeth is not difficult, but it will require effort to ensure that the affected teeth are protected from further damage.
 Here’s what you can do:

-Consume less acidic foods and drinks - reducing the intake of acidic foods and beverages can prevent further enamel erosion.
-After consuming them, rinse the mouth with water to neutralise the acidic residue.
+• Consume less acidic foods and drinks - reducing intake can prevent enamel erosion.
+If you do drink a lot of sugary food or drinks, rinse your mouth with water to neutralise the acidic residue.

-Attend regular check-ups with a dentist – getting professional advice and treatment from a dentist is the best way to ensure that your tooth sensitivity is properly addressed.
+• Attend regular check-ups with a dentist – getting professional advice and treatment from a dentist is the best way to ensure that your tooth sensitivity is safely addressed.

 Comments